viktormiok/CsppaRshiny/README.md

 - [References](#references)

 ## Overview
-The R shiny app __`CsppaRshiny`__ performs machine learning analysis and visualization of cellular spatial point patterns under hypercaloric diet shifts and it is based on [__`Csppa`__](https://github.com/viktormiok/Csppa) R-package.
+The R shiny app __`CsppaRshiny`__ performs machine learning analysis and visualization of cellular spatial point patterns under hypercaloric diet shifts, and it is based on [__`Csppa`__](https://github.com/viktormiok/Csppa) R-package.

 The application visualizes spatial point pattern density plots in 3D and 2D, allowing flexibility in representing the data and emphasizing the question of interest.
-It also allows for overall and local significance analysis of spatial point pattern densities, employing several statistical approaches.
+It also provides for overall and local significance analysis of spatial point pattern densities, employing several statistical approaches.

 K Nearest Neighbour and Random Forest classification algorithms are implemented to compare the grouping of the cells expressing different markers within and between the diets.
-On top of this, correlation and spatial auto-correlation of the cells expressing different markets can be compared using the Mentel and Moran I tests, respectively.
+In addition, correlation and spatial auto-correlation of the cells expressing different markets can be compared using the Mentel and Moran I tests, respectively.

 <img src="https://user-images.githubusercontent.com/22052679/150276878-dbb3b1b9-105f-4a72-8358-9e019a74b962.png" height="800" width="900">